Albirizzu/oDCM_team8/README.md

 **What mechanisms were used to collect the data?**

-For the collection we used Jupyter Notebook running on Python.
+For the collection we used Google Colab running on Python.

 **If the dataset is a sample from a larger set, what was the sampling strategy?**